 2. Allow easy access to all plant material:

-- Ensure the driver knows what is in the vehicle and where it is located.
+- Ensure the driver knows what is in the vehicle and where it's located.

 - Ensure the driver has keys or knows the combination for all door locks.

-- Ensure all doors (especially those of self-move trucks and trailers) may be easily opened and closed.
+- Ensure all doors (especially those of self-move trucks and trailers) are easily opened and closed.

 On a similar note, if you have military orders to California or another state with similar regulations, your moving company may insist that any yard and garden equipment is power washed or thoroughly cleaned before shipping.
 Preventing contaminated soil or outdoor residue from entering The Golden State helps keep ecosystems intact.